skellis46/finger-pointing-moon/case-for-support.md

 There is an epistemic crisis in body-based practice-research.
 It is a crisis revealed by the sharp rise in scholarship exploring the nature of embodied knowledge.[^ek] In much of that research, the idea that the body _knows_ acts as a proxy for the epistemic limitations of practice-research investigations.
 In other words, artist-scholars who research through movement practices are valorising and reifying the concept of embodied knowledge

-### 2. The Problem of What Cannot Be Known
+### 2 and 3.
+The Problem of What Can and Cannot Be Known

-problem of what can't be known: problem of unknown (and certainty unarticulated) epistemic limitations of practice-research -- what are the things that can't be known, understood or articulated?
+- problem of what can't be known: problem of unknown (and certainty unarticulated) epistemic limitations of practice-research -- what are the things that can't be known, understood or articulated?

-### 3. The (Old) Problem of What Can Be Known

-(old) problem of what can be understood (or known) differently through practice-research
+- (old) problem of what can be understood (or known) differently through practice-research

+objectives:
+    + identify qualities of experience in body-based practice that resist being known, are deeply uncertain, or are unable to be articulated
+    + identify qualities of experience in body-based practice that assist being known, display some quality of certainty, and are able to be articulated

+methods:
+    + traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice
+    + practice-research: process-driven experimental movement practice
+    + practice-research: collecting practice of 'unforgettable experiences'
+    + practice-research: solitude practice (speculative _wildcard_)
+    + practice-research: collecting practice of epistemic materials focusing on 'what dance knows'

+outcomes:
+    +

+### 4. The Problem of Generalisability

+objectives:

+methods:

+outcomes:
+    + develop and publish a set of epistemic principles for body-based practice-research
+    + develop and publish a set of epistemic values for body-based practice-research
+    + journal article exploring these findings (values and principles)

 By addressing these problems I aim to produce epistemic values and principles for body-based practice-research (but might be able to be extended beyond )